rugbyprof/Mobile-Web-Programming/Assignment-2.md

 #### 1. [Sign up](https://cloud.digitalocean.com/registrations/new) for Digital Ocean.

 #### 2. [Create a new Droplet](https://cloud.digitalocean.com/droplets/new)

 - Select Size
 > 512MB / 1 CPU<br>
 20GB SSD DISK<br>
 1TB TRANSFER<br>

 - Select Region
 > Pick the closest region to Texas.

 - Select Image
 > Ubuntu 14.04 x64

-    - Select Applications
+- Select Applications (Tab over from image)
 > LAMP on Ubuntu 14.04

 - Add optional SSH Keys
 > Skip, we will address ssh keys later.

 - Settings
 > Leave default settings, and don't worry about backups (unless you want to pay).

 #### 3. Remember the ip address that is assigned to your "droplet".
 This is your only connection to your server.